raspberrypilearning/astropi-iss-speed/en/step_4.md

 --- task ---

-Import the `cv2` package and the inbuilt `math` package at the top of your script.
+Import the `cv2` package and the in-built `math` package at the top of your script.

 --- code ---
 ---